-(COLUMBIA, S.C., JANUARY 10, 2018) - The Sisters of Charity Foundation of South Carolina announces its 2018 board of trustees’ officers: Gerald Smalls, Chair; Karen Smith, Vice-Chair; Lisa Bernardin, Secretary; and Andy Folsom, Treasurer.
+(COLUMBIA, S.C., December 19, 2018) - The Sisters of Charity Foundation of South Carolina announces its 2019 board of trustees’ officers: Thomas Otis, Chair; Lisa Bernardin, Vice Chair; Mitch Watson, Secretary; and Andy Folsom, Treasurer.

-Previously an assistant and then Deputy Solicitor in the Eleventh Judicial Circuit in Lexington, South Carolina, Lisa was responsible for the Family Court Division and prosecution and disposition of juvenile cases, including evaluation of charges, research of legal issues, and referrals to diversion programs; assignment of cases; coordination of cases with law enforcement, related agency personnel, victims, and witnesses; court document and docket preparation.
-She supervised attorneys, investigators and support staff – including interviewing, training, and evaluating personnel and had regular appearances in Eleventh Circuit Family Court and Lexington County Juvenile Drug Court – meetings and case reviews with family court judges, defense attorneys and agency personnel.
+Previously an assistant and then Deputy Solicitor in the Eleventh Judicial Circuit in Lexington, South Carolina, Ms. Bernardin was responsible for the Family Court Division and prosecution and disposition of juvenile cases, including evaluation of charges, research of legal issues, and referrals to diversion programs; assignment of cases; coordination of cases with law enforcement, related agency personnel, victims, and witnesses; court document and docket preparation.
+She supervised attorneys, investigators and support staff, as well as held meetings and case reviews with family court judges, defense attorneys and agency personnel.

 John Anderson (Andy) Folsom (Treasurer)

-Andy also participates in numerous community and civic activities.
+Mr. Folsom also participates in numerous community and civic activities.
 Currently, he is the President and a Board Member of Salute from the Shore, which was organized to pay tribute to the men and women of the military on the 4th of July.
-He also serves as a Board member of the Columbia Chamber of Commerce, United Way of the Midlands, and Riverbanks Zoo Society.
+He also serves as Board Chair of the United Way of the Midlands as well as a Board member of the Columbia Chamber of Commerce and Riverbanks Zoo Society.
 He is also very involved with Washington and Lee, serving as the Co-Chair of the Alumni Admissions Program for the Midlands and as Vice President of the Columbia Chapter of the W&L Alumni Association.

 He is a member of Shandon United Methodist Church.
 He and his wife, Lucy, have one daughter and three sons.